Mauricio Dubon Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- In his last appearance -- out of the bullpen on Saturday -- the left-hander threw four innings against the Minnesota Twins, giving up five earned runs while surrendering six hits.
+- In his most recent outing on Sunday against the Minnesota Twins, the left-hander threw 6 1/3 innings, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.